jierdin/sprout/operating-agreement.md

 ###### Section 5.08 - Resignation:

- Any Manager of the Company may resign at any time by giving written notice to the Members of the Company.
-Any Manager of a Series may resign at any time by giving written notice to the Members of the Series.
+ Any Manager of the Company may resign at any time by giving email notice to the Members of the Company.
+Any Manager of a Series may resign at any time by giving email notice to the Members of the Series.
 The resignation of any Manager shall take effect upon receipt of notice thereof or at such later time as shall be specified in such notice; and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 The resignation of a Manager who is also a Member shall not affect the Manager’s rights as a Member and shall not constitute a withdrawal of a Member.

 ###### Section 5.09 - Removal:

  At a meeting called expressly for that purpose, all or any lesser number of Managers of a Series may be removed at any time, with or without cause, by the decision of the Voting Members owning more than fifty percent (50%) of the Percentage Interests in the Series.
 At a meeting called expressly for that purpose, all or any lesser number of Managers of the Company, but not applicable to the Series Managers, may be removed at any time, with or without cause, by the decision of the Voting Members owning more than fifty percent (50%) of the Percentage Interests in the Company.
 The removal of a Manager who is also a Member shall not affect the Manager’s rights as a Member and shall not constitute a withdrawal of a Member unless the removal was for cause.
 In such a case, the Member shall be deemed to have withdrawn from the Series.
-Cause shall mean proven embezzlement, drug or alcohol use which materially interferes with job performance, absenteeism in excess of two times normal Company policy, wrongful disclosure of Company’s confidential information, conflict of interest, gross insubordination, or conviction of a felony adversely affecting the ability of the Manager to carry on his or her normal duties.
-In such a removal of Membership, the Member shall be entitled to the value of his or her interest as determined in Section 8.12.
+Cause shall mean proven embezzlement (including non-participation in the Redistribution Protocol), drug or alcohol use which materially interferes with job performance, absenteeism in excess of two times normal Company policy, wrongful disclosure of Company’s confidential information, conflict of interest, gross insubordination, or conviction of a felony adversely affecting the ability of the Manager to carry on his or her normal duties.
+In such a removal of Membership, the Member shall be entitled to the value of his or her interest as determined by averaging the estimated value offered by each Voting Member.

 ###### Section 5.10 - Vacancies: